Dunes Discovery 6 Days

 Click on the images to enlarge / © Images courtesy of M. Charytonowicz & Wild Morocco

-After breakfast, your vehicle will drive you the short distance to M’hamid from your guest-house.
-There, meet your desert guides & camel caravan where the camels are loaded with your luggage/equipment.
+After breakfast, meet your desert guides & camel caravan when the camels are loaded with your luggage/equipment.
 Your guides will also help you to wrap your turban, ideal protection in the desert.
 The morning’s trek follows the southern banks of the Draa River, through the vast palm groves and original settlement of M’hamid (purported to be approx. 300 yrs old); take time to visit some of the ancient pise-mud buildings, now abandoned, and enjoy the partial shade offered by the trees.
 Once at the end of the palm grove, take lunch at a point known as Ras Nkhal.
 Here, the palm trees open out and give way to desert scrub and stone (hamada), earth banks & tamarisk trees for the rest of the day’s trek.
 After lunch, continue on a south-westerly course for approx. 2.5hrs towards the marabout (the shrine of a holy man) of Sidi Naji, close to where overnight camp will be established, in the seclusion of small dunes.
 Today’s trek time: 5-6hrs, depending on the pace of the group.

 After breakfast, camp is struck, and the day’s goal, the large, remote sand dune region, of Zahar, will be reached before lunch.
 Today’s trekking terrain is largely flat, plateau-like earth (a dried lake) which gradually transforms into rolling sand dunes, with far less vegetation visible today.
 Camp is established at the foot of the tall dunes, between smaller dunes, and lunch is served.
 This is a little-visited dune region and your afternoon is given to exploring Zahar, reaching the highest point to enjoy the wide-reaching views across the ‘erg’ (sand sea) and then the sunset.
 From this vantage point, it will be possible to look towards the route of the next day – the settlement at Erg Smar.
 Zahar is also known as the ‘screaming dunes’, for a legend that tells of a village buried beneath the sands there.
 Today’s trek time: 4hrs, depending on the pace of the group.